jendrikseipp/vulture/README.txt

 vulture - Find dead code
 ========================

 vulture finds unused classes, functions and variables in your code.
 This helps you cleanup and find errors in your programs.
 If you run it on both your library and test suite you can find untested code.

 Due to Python's dynamic nature it is impossible to find all dead code for a static code analyzer like vulture, because it ignores scopes and scans only token names.
-Additionally some dynamic items that are not explicitly called in the code may be incorrectly reported as dead code.
+Additionally, some dynamic items that are not explicitly called in the code may be incorrectly reported as dead code.

 Features